satoshinakamoto007/wallets/docs/part1_basics.md

 ## List Operators

-`f` returns the first element in a passed list.
+`f` returns the left element in a cons box, ie. the first element in a passed list.

 ```
 $ brun '(f (q (80 90 100)))' '()'
 80
 ```

-`r` returns every element in a list except for the first.
+`r` returns the right element in a cons box, ie. every element in a list except for the first ("rest").

 ```
 $ brun '(r (q (80 90 100)))' '()'
 (90 100)
 ```

-`c` prepends an element to a list
+`c` creates a new cons box, ie. prepends an element to a list.

 ```
 $ brun '(c (q 70) (q (80 90 100)))' '()'